Dhanush-Raj1/Gmail-Assistant-Project/README.md

 🔹 **Mobile App Version**
 - Build a **React Native or Flutter app** for better mobile accessibility.

----
+## 🤝 Contributing
 💡 Have an idea?
-Feel free to contribute or open an issue! 🚀
+Feel free to contribute or open an issue and pull requests!

-## 🤝 Contributing
-Contributions are welcome!
-Feel free to submit issues and pull requests.

 ## 📜 License
 This project is licensed under the MIT License.